ivadomed/MEEG-Brainstorm/README.md

 Repository for training MEEG datasets with the [ivadomed](https://ivadomed.org) framework in Brainstorm.

 # General description of the project
-Brainstorm is a widely used analysis software for MEG/EEG/fNIRS/ECoG/Invasive neurophysiology.
-For installation, turorials etc. check https://neuroimage.usc.edu/brainstorm/Introduction

-It allows users to perform their entire analysis (importing of raw signals, preprocessing, analysis pipelines, visualizations, create paper figures etc.) without any programming skills needed.
+[Brainstorm](https://neuroimage.usc.edu/brainstorm/Introduction) is a widely used analysis software for MEG/EEG/fNIRS/ECoG/Invasive neurophysiology.
+Brainstorm allows users to perform their entire analysis (importing of raw signals, preprocessing, analysis pipelines, visualizations, create paper figures etc.) without any programming skills needed.
 Everything is done with the usage of a user-friendly GUI.

 The scope of this project is to create seemless interoperability between Brainstorm and Ivadomed.